Mantaro/MantaroBot/README.md

 ## Building Mantaro on your own

 **WARNING**: The owners of Mantaro do not recommend compiling Mantaro as it is not documented and most builds here will be extremely unstable and (probably) untested, probably including unfinished features.
+There's no *stable* branch, all of the features are inmediatly added to upstream, though, sometimes when we're working on a new point release you will find a branch called *legacy*, which contains the last working code before starting to work on the new release (for bug fixing and important updates).
+We recommend you base your clone of Mantaro off the *legacy* branch if you need it working without any issues.

 If you still want to build your own instance of Mantaro, you will need multiple api keys including **(but not limited to)**
 *   osu!
 API
 *   AniList API